dwadden/s2-notes/README.md

 - The JavaScript console.
 - The Flask backend server.

-## Feature additions (help welcome)
+## Feature additions / fixes (help welcome)

 I am very much a web programming amateur, so I did my best to hack something together, but I would definitely accept PR's.
 In particular:

 - A PR so that you don't have to reload the page in order for the notes to show up.
+Right now, I'm using the page load event to trigger the notes field, [here](frontend/s2-notes.js#L186), but this doesn't always work.
+Is there some other event I should be triggering on?
 - A PR to auto-save the notes in some sensible fashion.

 ## Acknowledgments